 However, Via di Pietra changes when you reach Piazza di Pietra, and things suddenly get interesting.
 This beautiful piazza is worth your time for the stunning columns of the Temple of Hadrian, but it is also home to a fine Gran Caffè in the Neapolitan style, Gran Caffè La Caffettiera; popular cocktail bar Salotto42; and a discretely placed hotel, 9 Hotel Cesari, actually one of Rome’s best kept rooftop secrets.

-Stroll straight through the lobby and into the red velvet lined lift – then punch in the top floor button to escape onto one of central Rome’s cutest and least expensive rooftop bars around.
+Stroll straight through the lobby and into the red velvet lined lift – then punch in the top floor button to escape onto one of central Rome’s cheapest rooftop bars around.

 This multi-level rooftop bar charms with terraces overlooking piazza di Pietra on one side, and glimpses of Sant’Ignazio church on the other.
 Expect a cosy mix of tables for two and low-slung sofas in this perfect escape from the heat of the Roman streets.

-Service isn’t terribly quick and sofa tables are often pre-booked, but this is a place where you can almost always drop in and impress your friends or your date (without breaking the bank!).
-Come early if you want to ensure an immediate seat without a reservation and enjoy (for once!) a cheap rooftop bar in Rome.
+Service isn’t terribly quick and sofa tables are often pre-booked, but this is a place where you can drop in out of season but need to book when tourists are in town.
+Come early if you want to ensure an immediate seat without a reservation and enjoy (for once!) a reasonably priced rooftop bar in Rome.

 Where: 9 Hotel Cesari | via di Pietra 89/A | Rome | Tel +39 06 6749701

-7. Jacopa – Rome’s best contemporary rooftop bar
+7. Jacopa – A contemporary rooftop in Trastevere

 Trastevere is still one of the best-loved destinations for a summer evening stroll in Rome, but there hasn’t always been a breathtaking vantage point from which you could gaze across the district.
 Most of the bars are dim, ground floor affairs with the occasional outdoor table, whilst in summer months, you can technically brave the pop-up bars along the riverside (not advised in terms of quality and price).